marcusRB/marcusrb.github.io/content/post/2020-05-02-webinar-kaggle-L2-optimizacion-tuneado-parametros.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["kaggle", "retos", "data science", "machine learning"] categories = ["Data Science"] authors = ["marcusRB"]
+tags = ["kaggle", "data science", "machine learning"] categories = ["Data Science"] authors = ["marcusRB"]
 +++